agathis-project/salix-arctica/README.md

   3. **USB-OTG** connector on root (service only).

-- power module does the primary conversion, storage and distribution.
+- Power module does the primary conversion, storage and distribution.

 - **VSYS** serves as bulk power distributed to the entire gateway.